phillies/WhatshAppened/README.md

 - added emoji analytics for WAPanda
 - added anonymizing for WALog

-Works only for German exports, statistics are dull, documentation nonexistent.
+Works only for German exports, statistics are dull, documentation almost nonexistent.
 But hey, already some examples.
 Come back in a few weeks.